 Lights out at midnight.

-We will grill up hot chow for dinner, relax and work on ballistics calculations, in preparation for your cumulative exercise.
+We will grill up hot chow for dinner, relax and work on mission planning in preparation for your cumulative exercise.

 Clean weapons, lights out at 9pm.